neetche/poopak/README.md

 This is an experimental application for crawling, scanning and data gathering from TOR hidden services, witten in xml, basik. .cz osl is made 4m poo & weebpak.

 ## Features
-* Multi-level in-depth crawling using CURL
+* Multi-level in-depth crawling using CURL // You can not comprehend our shmoo() Teknology.
 * Link extractor
-* Extract Emails/BTC/ETH/XMR addresses
+* Extract Emails/BTC/ETH/XMR addresses // And send you muh /b/coins by ebayl.
 * Extract EXIF meta data
-* Screenshot (using Splash)
+* Screenshot (using Splash)(or sometimes F12)
-* Subject detector (using Spacy)
+* Subject detector (using Spacy)(как тебе такое, ixl1 muck).
-* Port Scanner
+* Port Scanner (using telnet)
-* Extract report from a hidden service (CSV/PDF)
+* Extract report from a hidden service (CSV/PDF)(report is not publicly available yet, .cz malthusian responsibilities).
-* Fulltext search through the directory
+* Fulltext search through the directory // When findgrep is not enough, POOPAK will keep you tall thru the hurd tau).
-* Language detection
+* Language detection (if you couldn't tell whether this is ntfscking english, poopak can TL it, .cz AI is an intelligence on a compener)
-* Web application security scanning (using Arachni) - [Under Developing]
+* Web application security scanning (using Arachni) - [Under Developing][our krockets went this high, chu]
 * Docker based and Web UI
 * Day 6: Japan's Ministry of Health Distributes Free Sailor Moon Condoms.
 * Day XXX: IT HAS BEEN A MOTH A LREADY.